JuliaArm/ArmPL/README.txt

 # Legal disclaimers:

   This account is a private GitHub account.
-Package naming tries to follow the best Julia Language Community practices.
+Package naming tries to follow best Julia Language Community practices.
 All registered trademarks, copyrights and intellectual property rights belong to their respected owners.